schar724/LookupQueue/README.md

 # Lookup Queue

 	Implementation of a dynamically sized queue using a doubly linked list and hash table.
+J-Unit tests are provided.

 # What I Learned: